-Commonly used insecticides registered for use on native budworm are shown in Table 7 with details in Table 8.
+Commonly used insecticides registered for use on native budworm are shown in Table 7 with details in "Table 8: Green lentil disease traits." on page 23.

 Aim to control larvae less than 10 mm long, because bigger larvae require higher rates of insecticides.
 The larvae must be sprayed before they burrow into the seed pods or they will be shielded from insecticides and will continue to damage seed.
+65